centminmod/keygen/README.md

 unattended mode
 ===

-If you do not pass on command line the last argument for `remotessh_password` for SSH user password, then when you run `keygen.sh` unattended at `ssh-copy-id` step you will be prompted for remote SSH user's SSH password for one time only to setup remote server's `authorized_keys` file.
-If you pass `remotessh_password` on command line, at `ssh-copy-id` step you will not be asked for SSH user's SSH password as `keygen.sh` installs and sets up `sshpass` to handle input for SSH password without user input.
+If you do not pass on command line the last argument for `remotessh_password` for SSH user password, then when you run `keygen.sh` non-unattended at `ssh-copy-id` step you will be prompted for remote SSH user's SSH password for one time only to setup remote server's `authorized_keys` file.
+If you pass `remotessh_password` on command line, at `ssh-copy-id` step you will run in unattended mode and not be asked for SSH user's SSH password as `keygen.sh` installs and sets up `sshpass` to handle input for SSH password without user input.

 Running unattended mode will also attempt to copy the generated public key over to the defined remote server's `$HOME/.ssh/authorized_keys` file so prompt you to do a one time login to the remote server via the password (only if you do not pass `remotessh_password` on command line).
 Then it will do a test ssh connection to the remote server using the newly generated key pair.